conmaol/maglocunus/AI/LLMs/Jurafsky/probabilisticModels.md

 input: a mispelled word (ie. not in spelling dictionary)
 output: a sorted list of candidate corrections (from most to least probable)

+assumption: correct word differs from input by a single insertion, deletion, substitution or transposition.

+1. Find all words in the dictionary (corpus) which differ from the input by a single insertion, deletion, substitution or transposition.

+eg. acress – actress, cress, caress, access, across, acres, acress

 ## Minimum edit distance